vuejs/eslint-plugin-vue/docs/rules/no-invalid-v-on.md

 ## 📖 Rule Details

-This rule reports `v-on` directives if the following cases:
+This rule reports `v-on` directives in the following cases:

 - The directive does not have that event name.
 E.g. `<div v-on="foo"></div>`
 - The directive has invalid modifiers.
 E.g. `<div v-on:click.bbb="foo"></div>`